Quantifying disparities in intimate partner violence: a machine learning method to correct for underreporting: Introduction

-In this work, we present \texttt{PURPLE} (\textbf{P}ositive \textbf{U}nlabeled \textbf{R}elative \textbf{P}reva\textbf{L}ence \textbf{E}stimator), a method that can produce relative prevalence estimates for underreported medical conditions, given three assumptions: 1) no false positives; 2) random diagnosis within group; and 3) covariate shift between groups, i.e., that the probability of having a disease conditional on symptoms remains constant across groups.
-The first two assumptions are standard in PU learning; the third, which is specific to our method, replaces restrictive PU assumptions about the separability of the positive and negative classes.
-We show that if these assumptions are satisfied, it is possible to recover the relative prevalence even if it is not possible to recover the absolute prevalence: that is, $\frac{\text{prevalence in group A}}{\text{prevalence in group B}}$ can be estimated even if neither the numerator nor denominator can.

-We demonstrate via experiments on synthetic, semi-synthetic, and real health data that \texttt{PURPLE} recovers the relative prevalence more accurately than do existing baselines.
-To faciliate \texttt{PURPLE}'s application to appropriate datasets, we provide heuristics for checking whether \texttt{PURPLE}'s underlying assumptions hold.
-We also illustrate that \texttt{PURPLE} still provides a useful and actionable lower bound on the magnitude of disparities even under a plausible violation of its main covariate shift assumption.
+Here, we present \texttt{PURPLE} (\textbf{P}ositive \textbf{U}nlabeled \textbf{R}elative \textbf{P}reva\textbf{L}ence \textbf{E}stimator), a method that is complementary to the epidemiology and PU learning literature.
+In contrast to epidemiological approaches, it requires no external information (for example, the sensitivity and specificity of a test) to recover the relative prevalence of an underreported disease.
+In contrast to the PU learning literature, \texttt{PURPLE} relies on no assumptions about the symptom distributions of positive and negative cases. \texttt{PURPLE} is designed to address underreporting in intimate partner violence, and women's health more broadly, by estimating the relative prevalence of the condition given three assumptions: 1) no false positive diagnoses; 2) random diagnosis within group; and 3) constant $p(y=1|x)$ between groups, i.e., that the probability of having a disease conditional on symptoms remains constant across groups.
+The first two assumptions are standard in PU learning; the third, which is specific to our method, replaces PU assumptions about the separability of the positive and negative classes.
+We show that if these assumptions are satisfied, it is possible to recover the relative prevalence even if it is not possible to recover the absolute prevalence: that is, $\frac{\text{prevalence in group A}}{\text{prevalence in group B}}$ can be estimated even if neither the numerator nor denominator can. \texttt{PURPLE} does this by jointly estimating the conditional probability that a case is a true positive given a set of symptoms, and the diagnosis probability (i.e., the probability a positive case is diagnosed as such; Fig. \ref{fig:intro}B).
+We demonstrate via experiments on synthetic and real health data that \texttt{PURPLE} recovers the relative prevalence more accurately than do existing methods.
+We provide methods for checking whether \texttt{PURPLE}'s underlying assumptions hold, and show that even under a plausible violation of the assumptions \texttt{PURPLE} still provides a useful lower bound on the magnitude of disparities.